-Denote by $\max$ ($\min$) the fixed component of maximal (minimal) value of the moment map, it can be either a fixed surface or an isolated vertex.
+Denote by $\max$ ($\min$) the fixed component of maximal (minimal) value of the moment map, it can be either a fixed surface $\Sigma_{\infty}$ ($\Sigma_{0}$) or an isolated vertex $v_{\infty}$ ($v_0$).

 For $1 \leq i \leq k$ and $1\leq j < \ell_i$ denote by $v_{i,j}$ the south pole of the $S^1$-invariant embedded symplectic sphere $S_{i,j+1}$ whose moment map image is the $(i,j+1)$ edge in the extended decorated graph, i.e., the point on $S_{i,j+1}$ that is of minimal moment map value.
-The point $v_{i,j}$ is the north pole of $S_{i,j}$, if exists.
-We use the same notation $v_{i,j}$ for the corresponding (isolated) vertex of the decorated graph.
+We use the same notation $v_{i,j}$ for the corresponding (isolated) vertex of the decorated graph. \end{Notation}